Get ready for some great content coming to your inbox from the team at UserTesting!

 In the image above, for example, the red dots in the curved line seem to be more related to the black dots on the curved line than to the red dots on the straight horizontal line.
-That’s because the your eye naturally follows a line or a curve, making continuation a stronger signal of relatedness than the similarity of color.
+That’s because your eye naturally follows a line or a curve, making continuation a stronger signal of relatedness than the similarity of color.

-Sprig uses it to explain the three step process to use their app.
+Sprig uses it to explain the three-step process to use their app.

 The principle of closure states that when we look at a complex arrangement of visual elements, we tend to look for a single, recognizable pattern.

 For example, when you look at the image above you most likely see a zebra even though the image is just a collection of black shapes.
-Your mind fills in the missing information to create a recognizable pattern based on your past experience.
+Your mind fills in the missing information to create a recognizable pattern based on your experience.